 14 Ways to Keep the Holidays Safe

-Keeping everyone safe during the holidays can be difficult.
-Stay focused with our important tips that will take you happily into the New Year.
+Stay focused with our important tips that will take you safely into the New Year.

 1. Be cautious with candles.